-The deadline to apply for a payment is July 17, 2022.
+The deadline to apply for a payment is October 18, 2022.

 But the On Point Global websites did nothing to determine a user’s eligibility for the government assistance programs.
 Instead, the defendants sent people a PDF with information about government programs, and they often sold users’ information to other companies.

 If you’re eligible, fill out the Proof of Claim form.
 Confirm that you provided personal information and that you were not satisfied with your experience.
 You don’t need to submit any documentation.

 Choose how you would like to get your payment: Venmo, PayPal, or check.